Skip to main content

 • Settings

-Select OpenID Connect Provider for Authentication Provider
+Choose OpenID Connect Provider for Authentication Provider.

 https://<Identity Domain URL>.identity.oraclecloud.com/.well-known/openid-configuration